eric-s-s/dice-tables/docs/implementation_details/parser.rst

 The number of nested dice is calculated according to how many times :meth:`Parser.make_die` is called.
 In order to check the size and explosions, the parser must know what parameter name is assigned to values that control size and explosions.
-It recognized the following kwarg names:
+It recognizes the following kwarg names:

 - 'die_size'
 - 'dictionary_input'